Bullet strikes stuffed shark in sleeping toddler's bedroom, Madison police say

 After officers responded around 9:00 that night to reports of shots fired in the 4500 block of Cottage Grove Road, they found dozens of shell casings and damage to nearby homes and cars.
 Additional canvassing and searching when the sun came up revealed more shell casings, as well as the bullet found in a home in the 900 block of Vernon Ave., and the child's stuffed toy.

+According to Tanice, investigators said the bullet hit the gutter, traveled up, entered the 2nd floor room and made contact with the stuffed toy.
+The toy was five to ten inches from the toddler's head.

+"If the bullet would’ve came a couple more inches, it could’ve targeted her," Tanice said.

-So far, investigators have found 45 shell casings.
+So far, investigators have found 45 shell casings around the block.

+"We believe this may very well be a record number of shell casings found after one incident of gun violence," Joel DeSpain, the public information officer to MPD, said.

 On Sunday, they said no injuries were reported from the incident.
 They believe the gunfire came from opposing groups of individuals firing at each other.